hanjingo/doc/OTHERS/en_zh_dictionary.md

 primality `/prɪ'mælɪtɪ/` n. 素性

-primary `/'praɪməri/` adj. 首要的；主要的；初级的；初等教育的；根本的；初期的；n. 第一位；初选；最主要者；要素；原色；初级线圈
+primary `/'praɪməri/` adj. 基本的; 首要的；主要的；初级的；初等教育的；根本的；初期的；n. 第一位；初选；最主要者；要素；原色；初级线圈

 > 1 of chief importance; principal.
 2 earliest in time or order.
 3 not derived from, caused by, or based on anything else; original.
 4 (of an organic compound) having its functional group located on a carbon atom which is bonded to no more than one other carbon atom.
 5 denoting or relating to organisms that produce organic compounds from simple substances such as water and carbon dioxide, typically by photosynthesis.
 6 relating to or denoting the input side of a transformer or other inductive device.
 7 (Primary) former term for Palaeozoic.
 8 (also primary election) (in the US) a preliminary election to appoint delegates to a party conference or to select the candidates for a principal, especially presidential, election.
 9 a primary colour.
 10 (the Primary) the Palaeozoic era.
 11 (in the US) run against (the current holder of a political office) in the preliminary election a party uses to select its candidate for the main election.
 >
-> SYN: basic, chief, dominant, first, foremost, fundamental, greatest, important, initial, leading, main, major, outstanding, paramount, prime, principal, supreme, top.
+> SYN(adj.主要的): basic, chief, dominant, first, foremost, fundamental, greatest, important, initial, leading, main, major, outstanding, paramount, prime, principal, supreme, top.
 >
 > Ex: the government's primary aim is to see significant reductions in unemployment.
 >